 Zoom has its own built-in audio transcription software, however many users report that it can take hours or even days for the transcription to complete.

 Transcription services using real-life humans promise accuracy, but these services are typically slower and more expensive than their automated counterparts.
-As a general rule of thumb, an hour of audio takes approximately four hours for a professional to transcribe, and the average price is 75 cents to $1.50 per minute.
-That works out as $45-$90 per hour of audio transcription.
+In fact, an hour of audio takes approximately four hours for a professional to transcribe, and the average price charged is 75 cents to $1.50 per minute.
+That works out as $45-$90 per hour of audio transcription, and you might have to wait days or even weeks to receive your transcript.

-First things first, you need to set up Zoom integration.
-You only have to do this once, then you can jump to step 4 next time you want to transcribe a Zoom meeting.
-To integrate with Zoom:
+This section is made up of two parts.
+The first part is setting up Zoom integration.
+You only have to do this once, then you can jump ahead to the next section the next time you want to transcribe a Zoom recording!

 1. Enable downloading of Zoom meetings